shorepine/tulipcc/esp-idf/components/protobuf-c/protobuf-c/README.md

     ./autogen.sh && ./configure && make && make install

+## Test

+If you want to execute test cases individually, please run the following command after running `./configure` once:

+     make check

 ## Documentation

-See the [online Doxygen documentation here](http://lib.protobuf-c.io) or [the Wiki](https://github.com/protobuf-c/protobuf-c/wiki) for a detailed reference.
+See the [online Doxygen documentation here](https://protobuf-c.github.io/protobuf-c) or [the Wiki](https://github.com/protobuf-c/protobuf-c/wiki) for a detailed reference.
 The Doxygen documentation can be built from the source tree by running:

     make html